atbaker/anti-voicemail-legacy/README.md

     - Add more delay on the QR code question
     - Tweak Easter egg to only display on test run
     - Add note about unsupported carrier
+    - 100% ALL THE WAY BABY
+    - Change fallback URL to static S3 buckets that I maintain
+    - Nicer template for listening to voicemail (+ download link)